 Then use the command “s3cmd –configure” to access the S3 bucket, let’s configure the s3cmd tool.

-So we have successfully configured the s3cmd tool with the Access Key and Secret Key.
+So we have configured the s3cmd tool with the Access Key and Secret Key.

-Suppose we have to “list all the buckets in AWS s3″ using s3cmd.
+1. List all the buckets in AWS s3 using s3cmd.

 So we have 4 buckets(tla, tla-image, tastethelinux-backup, and tla-logs)into the AWS s3 Storage.

 2. Create a New bucket into AWS S3.